ondra-m/redmine-installer/README.md

 ### Upgrading

 Upgrade existing project with new package.
+Full and correct upgrading is ensured by these steps:
+1. project is build on temporary directory
+2. previous root is deleted
+3. projects is moved to target location

+Since current root is deleted you should use option `--keep` if you want preserved some files.

 ```
 redmine help upgrade